craftercms/docs/source/reference/modules/studio.rst

 |

 Crafter Studio provides all the content management services and integrates with repositories like Git, Alfresco and other CMIS based platforms to enable authoring, management, and publishing of all content.
+It leverages a small, internal database for managing users and workflow.

 |hr|